 Introduction and application of object-oriented and Web programming to business problems.
 Application-driven approach and tools such as Java and XML will be employed.
 This course will introduce basic syntax and semantics, classes, objects, arrays and pointers, graphics and GUI through business cases and solutions.
 The course will introduce cutting-edge topics and applications of emerging technologies in such areas as e- and m-commerce.
 Prerequisite(s): B Itm 215 or its equivalent, pre or co B Itm 330.
 Offered spring.

 B Itm 390 Operations & Business Process Management (3)

 This course brings a strong modeling orientation to bear on the process of obtaining and exploiting resources to produce and deliver useful goods and services so as to meet the goals of the organization.
-Elements of contemporary business processes and operations including reengineering and business intelligence will be discussed.
-A set of decision-oriented models such as linear programming, elements of system simulation, inventory control, and material and enterprise resource planning is introduced and then implemented utilizing selected software products.
-Prerequisite(s): BITM 215 and junior standing in School of Business.
-Can not replace BITM 330.
+Decision-oriented models such as linear programming, system simulation, inventory control, and material and enterprise resource planning are discussed and then implemented utilizing selected software products.
+Prerequisite(s): B Itm 322.
 Offered in spring only.
-Prerequisite(s): B Itm 215 and junior standing in School of Business.
+May not be offered in 2006-2007.

 B Itm 391Z Decision Support Systems (3)

 This writing intensive course includes the topics of database modeling, systems analysis, information resource management, and decisions support systems.
 Experience with computer modeling is gained through group projects with integrate database technology with modeling techniques such as simulation.
 Prerequisite: Good standing in 3/2 program and ITM 390.Note: This course is taken as a replacement for ITM 331.
 Completion of this course with a grade of B or higher waives B Itm 520 and B Itm 521.
 May not be offered in 2006-2007.
 [WI]